WICG/datacue/explainer.md

 ### SCTE-35 dynamic content insertion cue handler

-This example shows how a web application can handle [SCTE 35](https://scte-cms-resource-storage.s3.amazonaws.com/Standards/ANSI_SCTE%20214-3%202015.pdf) cues, that are assumed not to be parsed by the browser implementation.
+This example shows how a web application can handle [SCTE 35](https://scte-cms-resource-storage.s3.amazonaws.com/Standards/ANSI_SCTE%20214-3%202015.pdf) cues, both in the case where the cues are parsed by the browser implementation, and where parsed by the web application.

 ```javascript
 const cueChangeHandler = (event) => {